-Now that you've had a chance to understand the differences between ecommerce order fulfilment and dropshipping, along with some of the best ecommerce fulfilment companies in the world, feel free to give one of them a call to see what else they can offer you.
+Now that you've had a chance to understand the differences between ecommerce order fulfillment and dropshipping, along with some of the best ecommerce fulfillment services in the world, feel free to give one of them a call to see what else they can offer you.
 I'm sure you'll be please with each of the five we recommended above.

-If you have anymore questions about order fulfilment, feel free to drop a line in the comments section below.
+If you have anymore questions about order fulfillment, feel free to drop a line in the comments section below.

 header image courtesy of StockSnap.io